-If you don’t love every vegetable out there, this guy might change your mind.
-Junji Koyama has figured out how to take a carrot, a potato, or a head of broccoli, and turn it into a musical instrument.
-In this video he takes a drill, like you’d use on wood, and drills right into a carrot to make a tube.
-Then he cuts a notch for the air to come through, and drills tiny holes to play notes.
-When he blows into it, wow, it’s a carrot flute!
-Junji also did this with other veggies, played Happy Birthday on each of them, and then ran the videos all at the same time; it sounds pretty amazing — and shows that we SHOULD play with our food.
+If you don’t love every vegetable out there, Junji Koyama might change your mind.
+In this video he drills right into a carrot to make a tube, then cuts a notch for the air to come through, and drills tiny holes to play notes.
+Wow, it’s a carrot flute!
+Junji also did this with other veggies to play Happy Birthday on each of them.
+It shows that we SHOULD play with our food.

 Wee ones: In “Happy Birthday” Junji plays a carrot, broccoli, potato, and Japanese radish.
 How many veggies does he play?